Noncommutative matrix factorizations with an application to skew exterior algebras: Introduction

 Next, we will show noncommutative graded and non-hypersurface analogues of Theorem \ref{thm.mot} (2) and (3).
 Let $S$ be a graded algebra, $f\in S_d$ a regular normal element and $A=S/(f)$.
 There are two types of trivial noncommutative matrix factorizations, $\phi_F$ and $_F\phi$, as defined in Definition \ref{def.trivnmf}.
 We define $\cF =\{\phi_F \in \operatorname {NMF}^{\ZZ}_S(f) \mid F\; \textnormal{is free} \}$ and $\cG =\{\phi_F\oplus {_G\phi} \in \operatorname {NMF}^{\ZZ}_S(f) \mid F, G \; \textnormal{are free} \}$.
 Let $\TR_S^\ZZ(A)$ denote the category of finitely generated graded totally reflexive $A$-modules which have finite projective dimension over $S$.
 We define $\cP =\{P \in \grmod A \mid P\; \textnormal{is free}\}$.
 With these notations, our result is stated as follows.

 \begin{theorem}[{Theorem \ref{thm.m3}, Theorem \ref{thm.m4}}] Let $S$ be a graded quotient algebra of a right noetherian connected graded regular algebra, $f\in S_d$ a regular normal element, and $A=S/(f)$.
 Then the factor category $\NMF_S^{\ZZ}(f)/\cF$ is equivalent to $\TR^{\ZZ}_S(A)$.
 Moreover, the factor category $\NMF_S^{\ZZ}(f)/\cG$ is equivalent to the factor category $\TR^{\ZZ}_S(A)/\cP$. \end{theorem} As an application of our theory of noncommutative matrix factorizations, we will describe indecomposable noncommutative matrix factorizations over skew exterior algebras (which are hardly noncommutative hypersurfaces).
-In particular, using techniques of noncommutative algebraic geometry, we will show that, over a certain class of skew exterior algebras, every noncommutative graded matrix factorization comes from a direct sum of free modules and extensions of co-point modules (Theorem \ref{thm.last}).
-An application to noncommutative hypersurfaces will be discussed in a subsequent paper.
+In particular, using techniques of noncommutative algebraic geometry, we will show that, over a certain class of skew exterior algebras, there is a close relationship between noncommutative graded matrix factorizations and extensions of co-point modules (Theorems \ref{thm.copo} and \ref{thm.last}).
+An application to noncommutative hypersurfaces will be discussed in our subsequent paper \cite{MU2}.